November 25, 1996: A midlevel manager at NeXT contacts Apple about the possibility of Cupertino licensing NeXT’s OpenStep operating system.

-Rice’s communication with Ellen Hancock, Apple’s chief technology officer, is the first formal step in a long process.
+Garrett L. Rice’s communication with Ellen Hancock, Apple’s chief technology officer, is the first formal step in a long process.
 It ultimately leads to Apple buying NeXT, the creation of OS X, and Steve Jobs returning home to the company he co-founded.

 To Be or not to Be

-Apple CEO Gil Amelio told Mac followers that the company’s new operating system strategy would be unveiled at the upcoming January 1997 MacWorld Expo.
+Apple CEO Gil Amelio told Mac followers the company would unveil its new operating system strategy at MacWorld Expo in January 1997.
 However, inside Apple it was apparent that this was more a matter of buying time than finishing off the finer points of an existing strategy for showing off to the public.

 At the time, Gassée reportedly tried to strike quite the hard bargain with Apple, with Be’s investors holding out for $200 million.
 Apple drew the line at paying more than $125 million.